Shikhar10000/Spotify_Web_Controller/README.md

-# First releae of spotify_web_controller
+# First release of spotify_web_controller
 ## Version 0.1.3
 ## A web based spotify player
-This is a wrapper librariy to control spotify using chromedriver/GeckoDriver please leave me ideas to add to this library as issues in this repositry .
+spotify_web_controller is a wrapper library to control spotify using chromedriver/GeckoDriver.
+Ideas for implementation of more features will be greatly appreciated.

 ### Note:-
-Chromedriver/GeckoDriver musht be dowloaded and path must be provided to the login function in order for package to work correctly
+Chromedriver/GeckoDriver must be downloaded and path must be provided to the login function in order for package to work correctly.

 and make sure

-chromeDriver version= Version of your chrome
+chromeDriver version = Version of your chrome

 #### chrome driver download link:-